rojo-rbx/rbx-dom/docs/patching-database.md

 # How to Fix a New Property Added by Roblox
 When Roblox introduces new properties, usually tools like Rojo can use them without any additional changes.
-Sometimes, however, properties are added that have a different serialized name or that need to be modified with a special API in Lua.
+Sometimes however, properties are added that have a different serialized name or that need to be modified with a special API in Lua.

 This document describes some common scenarios and the necessary steps to fix them.